SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **KPIs**

-- New API
+- Diff algorithm implementation
-- User can push data with it
+- Dataset produced with it

 PySpark Tooling